AzureTruck/IoT/README.md

 - Temperature sensors

 All three devices are connected to the Azure cloud services but third one is configured as "Edge" device.

+## Microsoft Azure services for IoT

+As you can see on the architecture diagram each device is connected with Azure cloud.
+Below I described each Azure service used in Azure Truck IoT solution.

+#### Azure IoT Hub

+The Azure IoT Hub provides reliable and secure communication between IoT devices.
+It also establishes bi-directional communication between each device and the Azure cloud.

+#### Azure Function for face detection

+First Azure Function App was created to use Azure Cognitive Services Face API to detect person from the image uploaded to the Azure Blob Storage.
+Once there is a new photo uploaded to the Storage, Function App is triggered.
+Face API is called and result about face detection is retuned through Azure IoT Hub to the IoT device with camera and LCD screen.

+#### Azure Function for temperature, pressure, altitude and color data collection

+Second Azure Function App was created to collect data from the device where pressure, temperature, altitude and color sensors are connected.